schaes/Assignment1/README.md

 Feature 3 micro interaction? - easy access to kanaria's top 4 popular songs in the home page via clicking the thumbnails of the songs. when hovering mouse above images, images will increase in size and gain colour (same for social media icons except social media icons dont get colour)

 # Features Left to Implement
-- log in? idk. displays ur user name at the top right corner... check sample code for local storage
 - contact us page.

 # Technologies Used
-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
+[In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

 - JQuery